theevann/Plot/README.md

 Plot
 ====

-Programme pour afficher des fonctions simples
-Little program to see how to plot easy functions and draw curves - using Brehensam algo to place points.
+Basic program (set as a self exercise) to learn how to plot functions and draw curves in C - This uses Brehensam algorithm to place points.